ratnanil/Songs/Readme.md

 % [1] means 1 optional argument (the title, where the default is "Chorus")
 ```
 - With a clever interplay of the lua filter, html/css and latex/tcolorbox, I can do the following: Pass an alternative header as an option, e.g. `:::{.chorus options="Refrain"}`
-  - In latex, the `tcolorbox` based environment `chorus` will interprete this as a custom title (e.g. `bridge`),since this is how I had prepared the environment in step before
+  - In latex, the `tcolorbox` based environment `chorus` will interprete this as a custom title (since this is how I had prepared the environment in step before)
-  - In html, this option will be stored as an attribute to the div (`data-options="bridge"`).
+  - In html, this option will be stored as an attribute to the div (`data-options="Refrain"`).
 The appropriate html selecters will use this attribute as `content`.
-If no such attribute is present, it will default to `chorus` as content.
+If no such attribute is present, it will default to `Chorus` as content.

 ## (further) notes to self